rhardih/pong/README.md

 Recipient](https://help.mailgun.com/hc/en-us/articles/217531258-Authorized-Recipients)
 in the mailgun account settings.

-The application expects the following environment variables, either added the the default compose file, or added in the [.env](https://github.com/rhardih/pong/blob/master/.env) file.
+The application expects the following environment variables, either added in the default compose file, or added in the [.env](https://github.com/rhardih/pong/blob/master/.env) file.

 ```